 Subdivision (c).
-Under former law, attempts by a lessor to mitigate damages sometimes resulted in an unintended acceptance of the lessees' surrender and consequently in loss of the lessor's right to future rentals.
+Under former law, attempts by a lessor to mitigate damages sometimes resulted in an unintended acceptance of the lessee's surrender and, consequently, in loss of the lessor's right to future rentals.
 See Dorcich v.
 Time Oil Co., 103 Cal.
-App.2d 677, 230 P.2d 10 (1951).
-One of the purposes of Section 1951.2 is to require mitigation by the lessor, and subdivision (c) is included to insure that efforts by the lessor to mitigate do not result in a waiver of his right to damages under Section 1951.2.
+App.2d 677, 230 the subsequent termination.

+P.2d 10 (1951).
+One of the purposes of Section 1951.2 is to require mitigation by the lessor, and subdivision (c) is included to insure that efforts by the lessor to mitigate do not result in a waiver of his right

 Subdivision (d).
 The determination of the lessor's liability for injury or damage for which he is entitled to indemnification from the lessee may be subsequent to a termination of the lease, even though the cause of action arose prior to termination.
-Subdivision (d) makes clear that, in such a case, the right to indemnification is unaffected by the subsequent termination.
+Subdivision (d) makes clear that, in such a case, the right to indemnification is unaffected by